Please be aware that under federal guidelines, financial aid will only pay for courses required for your academic program.

 Examples of reasons which are not considered suitable justification for appeals:

-- I was young; I attended in high school; I didn’t take school seriously before; I made mistakes.
+- I was young; I attended high school; I didn’t take school seriously before; I made mistakes.

 - I attended many years ago and have come back to school recently.